Course Outline

 - Alloimmune Hemolytic Anemia

-- Autoimmune Hemolytic Anemias
+- Autoimmune Hemolytic Anemia

-- Autoimmune Hemolytic Anemia (AIHA): Introduction
+- Autoimmune Hemolytic Anemia (AIHA) Introduction

-- Symptoms of Autoimmune Hemolytic Anemias
+- Symptoms of Autoimmune Hemolytic Anemia

 - Testing for Autoantibodies